Compact Moduli Spaces of Marked Cubic Plane Curves: Preliminaries

+By scaling the weights $a,b,c$ of $g \lambda g^{-1}$ by $\frac{1}{a}$ we obtain a normalized one-parameter subgroup satisfying the same inequality.
 This shows that some $g \cdot x$ in the orbit of $x$ is stable with respect to a normalized one-parameter subgroup of $T$ if and only if $x$ is stable.
 The proof for semi-stability is identical, with the inequalities replaced by strict inequalities. \end{proof}

 We now introduce combinatorial objects that are useful for computations involving the numerical criterion.
 Let $\Xi_d$ be the set of degree $d$ monomials in $x,y,$ and $z$.
 For a point $p \in \Pj^2$ we define the \textit{support} of $p$ to be $\Xi(p) := \{ x_i \in \Xi_1 \ | \ \text{the $x_i$ coordinate of $p$ is nonzero} \}$.
 For a degree $d$ curve $C$ we define the \textit{support} of $C$ to be $\Xi(C) = \{ m \in \Xi_d \ | \ \text{the coefficient of} \ m $ $ \text{in the polynomial function defining $C$ is non-zero} \}$.
 The standard bilinear pairing between characters and one-parameter subgroups of a torus restricts to pairings between elements of $\Xi_d$ and normalized one-parameter subgroups $\lambda_r$ defined by